-The Gold Searchers of Southern Nevada was founded several years ago as a non-profit organization for recreational prospectors in the Southern Nevada area.
+The Gold Searchers of Southern Nevada (GSSN) was founded several years ago as a non-profit organization for recreational prospectors in the Southern Nevada area.
 Our membership at any given time has grown to over 400 members and continues to grow across the Las Vegas valley and beyond.
 The GSSN is comprised of members from all walks of life.
 Some prefer metal detecting while others put their trust into proven gold extraction equipment such as dry washers and recirculating sluices.